VRozenbergs/VRozenbergs/README.md

 - 👋 Hi, I’m @VRozenbergs
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning html, css and Javascript
+- 🌱 I’m currently learning, Android, mobile app development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...